Exact testing with random permutations: Fixed transformations

-We will emphasize the importance of the group structure of the set of transformations used.
-Here, and in the rest of the paper, we use the word `group' in the strict algebraic sense, rather than loosely in the meaning of `set' as is common in the statistics literature.
-We use the term `permutation test' even if other transformations than permutations are considered.

-Throughout this paper, we consider the following setting.
 Let $X$ be data taking values in a sample space $\mathcal{X}$.
 Let $G$ be a finite set of transformations $g:\mathcal{X}\rightarrow\mathcal{X}$, such that $G$ is a group with respect to the operation of composition of transformations.
+This means that $G$ satisfies the following three properties: $G$ contains an identity element (the map $x\mapsto x$); every element of $G$ has an inverse in $G$; for all $a_1,a_2\in G$, $a_1 \circ a_2 \in G$.
+This assumption of a group structure for $G$ is fundamental throughout the paper, since it ensures that $Gg=G$ for all $g\in G$, i.e. that the set $G$ is permutation-invariant.

-The latter assumption is made to guarantee that $Gg=G$ for all $g\in G$, which is used in all proofs.
-Considering a general group of transformations rather than simply the set of all permutations is useful, since in many practical situations the group consists of e.g. rotations \citep{langsrud2005rotation, solari2014rotation} or maps that multiply part of the data by $-1$ (\cite{pesarin2010permutation}, pp.\ 54 and 168).
+Considering a general group of transformations rather than only permutations is useful, since in many practical situations the group consists of e.g. rotations \citep{langsrud2005rotation, solari2014rotation} or maps that multiply part of the data by $-1$ (\cite{pesarin2010permutation}, pp.\ 54 and 168).
 We write $g(X)$ as $gX$.
 Consider any test statistic $T:\mathcal{X}\rightarrow \mathbb{R}$.
+Throughout this paper we are concerned with testing the following null hypothesis of permutation-invariance.

-We are concerned with testing any null hypothesis $H_0$ which implies that the joint distribution of the test statistics $T(gX)$, $g\in G$, is invariant under all transformations in $G$ of $X$.
-That is, writing $G=\{a_1,...,a_{\#G}\}$, under $H_0$
+\begin{definition} Let $\hp$ be any null hypothesis which implies that the joint distribution of the test statistics $T(gX)$, $g\in G$, is invariant under all transformations in $G$ of $X$.
+That is, writing $G=\{a_1,...,a_{\#G}\}$, under $\hp$

-for all $g\in G$.
-Note that the latter holds in particular when for all $g\in G$ Composite null hypotheses are usually not of the form $H_0$, but for specific scenarios, properties of tests of such hypotheses can be established using results in this paper.
+for all $g\in G$. \end{definition} Note that \eqref{pinv} holds in particular when for all $g\in G$ Composite null hypotheses are usually not of the form $\hp$, but for specific scenarios, properties of tests of such hypotheses can be established using results in this paper.

-The most basic permutation test rejects $H_0$ when $T(X)>T^{(k)}(X)$, where are the sorted test statistics $T(gX)$, $g\in G$, and $k=\lceil (1-\alpha)\#G\rceil$ with $\alpha\in[0,1)$.
+The most basic permutation test rejects $\hp$ when $T(X)>T^{(k)}(X)$, where are the sorted test statistics $T(gX)$, $g\in G$, and $k=\lceil (1-\alpha)\#G\rceil$ with $\alpha\in[0,1)$.
 As is known and stated in the following theorem, this test has level at most $\alpha$.

-\begin{theorem} Under $H_0$, $\mathbb{P}\big\{T(X)>T^{(k)}(X)\big\}\leq \alpha.$ \end{theorem}
+\begin{theorem} Under $\hp$, $\mathbb{P}\big\{T(X)>T^{(k)}(X)\big\}\leq \alpha.$ \end{theorem}

+We now give two proofs: a conditioning-based approach and an approach without conditioning.
+Both approaches are more or less known.
+The conditioning-based proof is similar to that in \cite{pesarin2015some} but the setting is more general.
+For each $x\in \mathcal{X}$, define $O_x$ to be the orbit of $x$, which is the set $\{gx:g\in G\}\subseteq \mathcal{X}.$